christine-gk416/lincoln-highway-road-trip/README.md

 Finally, I added custom location cards to the maps.js file.
 Each unique card appears when a site visitor clicks on the map marker.
 This part of the map feature was built using a click event listener and by following [this StackOverflow post](https://stackoverflow.com/questions/47017679/how-to-show-infowindow-content-in-separate-div).

 The lat/long positions come from [this site](https://www.maps.ie/).

+#### 404 Page

+I added a custom 404 page to the site by naming the page 404.html.
+GitHub Pages automatically assigned the page as the default 404 page in case a site visitor goes to a broken link.

 ## Technologies used